 Free random drug testing is done postnatally at MMH to assist in determining the potential risk to the baby.
 If there’s any potential risk to the baby because of the birthmother’s substance use, family members are consulted to determine whether the baby can be discharged to the birthmother - under family supervision.

 “In such cases, a Form 22 - statutory report is sent to the Child Protection Organisation in the patient’s area.
-If however the family also raises concern, the baby will be kept in the Neonatal Unit until external social workers have completed an investigation and they have provided a discharge plan for the child.
-The care of these children is then monitored by the external Child Protection Organisation,” Johnsone added.
+If, however the family also raises concern, the baby will be kept in the Neonatal Unit until external social workers have completed an investigation and they have provided a discharge plan for the child.
+The care of these children is then monitored by the external Child Protection Organisation,” Johnstone added.

 Beat your addiction

 If you’re pregnant and struggling with drug or alcohol addiction, it’s important to get help.
 Contact our substance abuse programme to receive professional help to plan a course of action that will benefit you and your unborn baby.